5 reasons you should consider temp work this December

 3. Try before you buy

 Starting a new, permanent job can feel like you’re stepping into the unknown.
 Often, it can be difficult to gauge a true understanding of what a role will be like until you start working there.
-There’s always the risk that the culture, team or work itself won’t match the expectations you formed during application and interview process; almost half (45%) have decided to leave a job for this reason.
+There’s always the risk that the culture, team or work itself won’t match the expectations you formed during application and interview process; over half (57%) have decided to leave a job for this reason.
 Then, you’re left with two choices: stick it out and hope it gets better, or leave and face potential concerns from future employers regarding your short tenure.

 These risks are irradicated with when it comes to temping.
 There’s no long-term commitment required.
 What’s more, there’s always the possibility of being offered a longer contract – or even a permanent position – if the organisation has capacity.